agabriel81/terraform-aro/README.md

 The certificate will be automatically renewed by the OpenShift Cert-Manager Operator.

+# 5. Observability part

-And, finally, let's configure our environment to ship logs (both Infrastructure and Application logs) to an Azure Log Analitics Workplace.
+Let's configure our environment to ship logs (both Infrastructure and Application logs) to an Azure Log Analitics Workplace.

 1. Set some environment variables: